Shia Islam in Iraq: Under the Baathist regime

 In 1963, a coalition of military officers and others led by the Arab nationalist and socialist Ba'ath Party seized power in a coup.
 At that point, 53 percent of its membership was Shia.
-In the years following the Shia were shunted aside, however, and by 1968, only six percent of the Ba'ath party were Shia.
+In the years following the Shia were shunted aside, and by 1968, only six percent of the Ba'ath party were Shia.
 Abdul Salam Arif, president from the 1963 coup until his death in 1966, used derogatory terms in leadership meetings to describe Iraqi Shia and opposed his predecessor Abd al-Karim Qasim's policy of bringing all citizens into the regime regardless of ethnicity or religion.

 Due to discrimination by the Sunni government, the Shia became increasingly disaffected during the last 1960s and 1970s.
 By 1968, Dawa could claim a mass following, and the Baath began to consider it a threat.
 In 1974, amid rising discontent due to casualties in the Kurdish insurgency, the regime executed five leading Dawa members.
 Subsequently, the regime banned annual Marad al-ras processions during the Mourning of Muharram in the shrine cities, where mass discontent had been evident in 1974 and 1975.
-In 1977, tens of thousands of Dawa activists held the processions in defiance of the ban, leading to large-scale clashes known as the Sufar Intifada that the regime quelled with the use of helicopter gunships.
+In 1977, tens of thousands of Dawa activists held the processions in defiance of the ban, leading to large-scale clashes known as the Safar Intifada that the regime quelled with the use of helicopter gunships.
 At least 16 were killed, eight executed and two died under torture.

 The success of the Iranian Revolution intensified unrest and repression.
 In June 1979, Ayatollah Muhammad Baqir al-Sadr was arrested and placed under house arrest.
 Less than a year later, due to encouraging the 1979–1980 Shia uprising in Iraq, Sadr and his sister Bint al-Huda were both executed in April 1980.
 In 1982, the Supreme Council for the Islamic Revolution in Iraq was formed in Iran by Iraqi cleric Mohammad Baqir al-Hakim as an umbrella group to overthrow Iraq's Sunni-dominated regime.
 In Iran, Hakim attempted to unite and co-ordinate the activities of al-Dawa party and other major Shia groups: Peykar (a guerilla organization similar to the Iranian Mujahideen) and Jama'at al-'Ulama (groups of pro-Khomeini ulama).